nicolejordann/Project_1/README.md

 The approach to analyzing the strength of the emulsion is by using lung samples collected from humans because their heterogeneity puts alot of stress on the micells and its highly indicative of what will happen in vivo.

 The surfactants made with the new raw material will be tested against two control surfactants:
-  -positive control: NK-R38 (target performance) -negative control: NK-R84 (upper limit of performance, will not accept anything worse)
+  -positive control: NK-R38 (target strength) -negative control: NK-R84 (lower limit of weakness, will not accept anything worse)

 The test surfactants are NK-102 and NK-104.

-Metrics commonly to evaluate surfactant performace/strength are:
+Metrics commonly to evaluate surfactant strength are:

   -doublets formed (measures how many drops coalesced from a singlet (1 drop) into a doublet (2 drops)